voxpupuli/puppet-icinga2/README.md

 ####Exported resources

-Like the built-in Nagios types, they can be exported to PuppetDB as virtual resources and collected on your Icinga 2 server.
+Like the built-in Nagios types, the Icinga 2 objects in this module can be exported to PuppetDB as virtual resources and collected on your Icinga 2 server.

 Nodes that are being monitored can have the `@@` virtual resources applied to them: